Bachelor of Science with Honours

-The BSc (Hons) Specialist Nursing (with pathways) prepares Nurses for Leadership roles in Specialist Nursing.
+The BSc (Hons) Specialist Nursing (with pathways) prepares nurses for clinical leadership roles in Specialist Nursing.

-The BSc Hons Specialist Nursing (with pathways) is aimed at preparing Nurses for Leadership roles in a field of Nursing of their choice.
-There are a range of Pathways to suit all Nurses including District Nursing, Mental Health Nursing, Learning Disability Nursing, and Community Children’s Nursing.
+The BSc Hons Specialist Nursing (with pathways) is aimed at preparing nurses for clinical leadership roles in a field of nursing of their choice.
+There are a range of pathways to suit all nurses including District Nursing, Mental Health Nursing, Learning Disability Nursing, and Community Children’s Nursing.
 The full range of Adult Nursing Specialisms are offered, including Specialist Adult (formerly Nurse Practitioner), Palliative Care, Stroke Care, Diabetes Care and Emergency Care.